Sijiqing Qiao station: History

 The station was formerly named as "Sijiqing".
 On 21 July 2023, the station was renamed as "Sijiqing Qiao".

 On October 25, 2021, Sui Zhenjiang, then vice mayor of Beijing, conducted a survey at the station, pointing out that the groundwater level of the station had risen by about 11 meters compared with the survey in 2017, which was a test for the safety of subway construction.

 Future development

-It is proposed to extend Line 12 from Sijiqing Qiao station to Haidian Wuluju station to connect to Line 6.
+It is proposed to extend Line 12 from here to Haidian Wuluju station to connect to Line 6.